sosy-lab/cpachecker/test/programs/LDV-tests/ReadMe.txt

 "cilly" is not "cilly.asm.exe"!
 -----------------------------------------------------------------

-If there was the expression "int CURRENTLY_UNSAFE" in a file, the file is named "*_BUG.cil.c".
+If there is the expression "int VERDICT_UNSAFE" in a file, the file is named "*_BUG.cil.c".